Hungary Energy Information

 Interactive Chart Hungary Share of Renewables in Electricity Production (incl hydro)

 GHG emissions declined by 2% in 2019 (i.e. 36% below their 1990 level), after a 4%/year increase over 2014-2018.

-In June 2020, the parliament adopted a law to achieve carbon neutrality by 2050.
-In the medium term, the country is committed to a binding GHG emission reduction target of at least 40% by 2030 compared to 1990, in line with other EU countries.
+In 2020, the parliament adopted a law to achieve carbon neutrality by 2050.
+In the medium term, the country is committed to a binding GHG emission reduction target of at least 40% by 2030 compared to 1990, as in other EU countries.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)